Persistent Bioaccumulative Toxic (PBT) Chemicals Rules Under the TRI Program

 PBT Chemical Guidance Documents for Reporting Facilities

-EPA provides TRI guidance documents on the reporting of lead and lead compounds, mercury and mercury compounds, dioxin and dioxin-like compounds, polycyclic aromatic compounds and pesticides.
+The TRI Program provides guidance documents to assist facilities with the reporting of lead and lead compounds, mercury and mercury compounds, dioxin and dioxin-like compounds, polycyclic aromatic compounds, hexabromocyclododecane (HBCD) and pesticides.

 Additional Federal Register Notices Related to the PBT Rule